ChainSafe/lodestar/CONTRIBUTING.md

 yarn clean && yarn clean:nm && yarn && yarn build
 ```

 We also use a spelling [word list](https://github.com/ChainSafe/lodestar/blob/unstable/.wordlist.txt) as part of our documentation checks.
-If using unrecognized words or abbreviations, please extend the wordlist to pass checks.
+If using unrecognized words or abbreviations, please extend the word list to pass checks.
 Make sure the list is sorted with `./scripts/wordlist_sort.sh` and checked with `./scripts/wordlist_sort_check.sh` for sorting and duplicates.

 ## Label Guide